imperador/chromefy/README.md

 ## Installation Methods

-Chromefy has three installation options.
+Project Croissant has three installation options.
 The first option generates an img ready to deploy into your usb stick and then you can boot from it to install Chrome at your computer.
 The last two options will probably require you to resize the third partition of your sdX drive (EX: sda3 inside sda) from its current size to atleast 4GB; I suggest using Gparted live USB to resize it;

 ### Option 1: Automated generation of Chrome img
   - It uses a script and you don't need to resize partitions.